 Flooding

-If there is an immediate risk to life or health, contact the emergency services, call 999.
+If there is an immediate risk to life or health, contact the emergency services by calling 999.

 Preparing for a flood

 It is important residents and businesses take all possible steps to prepare and protect their properties if flood warnings are issued.
-We advise you:
+We advise you to:

 Check for Flood alerts and warnings - GOV.UK (check-for-flooding.service.gov.uk)